-Medical chronology summary also called as medical synopsis is a descriptive summary of timeline-based medical events extracted from the medical records.
+A medical chronology summary, also called a medical synopsis, is a descriptive summary of timeline-based medical events extracted from medical records.
 It provides a concise, reliable, and explanatory description of a patient’s medical care.
 Medical chronology is a very important document in personal injury cases that warrant the relevant medical information from the medical records.

 This also helps the Attorney to be focused on the relevant points of the case, as missing and irrelevant information would be highlighted in the medical chronology and summary.

 Following are the important keynotes to ensure an effective medical chronology:

 - List all the facts precisely: Even if some details appear to be unrelated or doubtful, they may prove to be significant at a later stage of the summarization.
 So, it is vital to comprise all the significant facts in a case.

 - Early Preparation of medical chronologies: This is to ensure that all events leading up to the present medical condition of the patient are included.
 Any delay in preparing the summary can lead to misperception and significant medical events could be overlooked.
 But when started early, the medical chart review can be done efficiently, and the events can be chronologically listed.

 - Documentation of Missing Records: Missing records can prove to be problematic.
 Therefore, it is important to highlight any documents that are missing from the medical records retrieved from the healthcare facility.
 The missing records should be requested from the patient or the treating healthcare provider/facility.

 - Clearness in the medical chronology: This implies that all clinical language should be ideally avoided to make everything clear to the attorney and others with a non-clinical foundation.